 A. Reduction of CH4 emissions from landfills

-22. Anaerobic decomposition of landfilled municipal solid waste is the most important non-agricultural source of anthropogenic CH4 emissions in Europe.
+22. Anaerobic decomposition of landfilled municipal solid waste is the most important non-agricultural source of anthropogenic CH4 emissions at the global level.
 Gas collection systems and combustion for heat and power generation, in combination with decreasing shares of landfilled waste, has led to the reduction of annual emissions since 1990; however, further potential exists for emission reduction, particularly through the systematic implementation and application of gas collection and combustion systems for heat and power generation.

 23. With the introduction of the Landfill Directive, the European Union established a powerful tool for reducing the amount of biodegradable municipal waste disposed of in landfills.
 The Landfill Directive instructs the members States to include specific aspects in the landfill permit.
-With respect to the control and treatment of landfill gas, annexes to the Landfill Directive contains the following specifications:
+With respect to the control and treatment of landfill gas, annexes to the Landfill Directive contains the following specifications for gas control:

 Appropriate measures shall be taken in order to control the accumulation and migration of landfill gas;